SanchitL/Shader-Programming/README.md

 # Shader-Programming
-CSC418 Assignment 2 on Shaders and shader implmementation
+CSC418 Assignment 2 on Shaders and shader implementations

 ## Goal